Black Friday Deals Now Live - 15% Off EVERYTHING*

 The most common shed roofs which start to sag are shed roofs made with chipboard or OSB.
 Chipboard or OSB is really designed for interior use – however, it does not take much for the roof under the felt to get damp e.g. a small tear in the felt, capillary action in the roof (if the felt has not been installed correct or the pitch of the roof is small) or from condensation inside the shed due to a lack of ventilation.

 To resolve the issue, you can bolster the shed roof up with additional framing.
-This should strengthen the roof stop if from sagging.
+This should strengthen the roof to stop it from sagging.
 Alternatively, you could take off the roof and purchase tongue and groove boards, nail these into place and re-felt the shed roof.
 It may be worth checking the felt anyway, as if there is a tear you may need to re-felt it, preferably with a polyester backed shed felt.
 For information on shed felt please view our shed felt buyers guide.

 There’s water built up on my shed roof – what do I do?